Pink Plume Celery

 - Biennial, 90-100 days to maturity

-Introduced in 1894 by the Peter Henderson & Co. seed house of New York.
-By 1903 over 100 seed houses across North America were offering this variety.
-Compact plants with an abundance of stalks and leaves that have a dark purple blush of color on inner stalks and leaf tips.
-Thin, solid stalks are sweet with an intense fennel-like flavor.
+Introduced in 1894 by the Peter Henderson & Company seed house of New York, this beautiful purple celery quickly gained popularity, and by 1903 it was offered by over 100 seed houses across North America.
+Its compact plants offer an abundance of stalks and leaves, which have a dark-purple flush on inner stalks and leaf tips.
+The thin, solid stalks are sweet with an intense, almost fennel-like, flavor.
 Biennial, 80-90 days.

 Start Indoors: 10-12 weeks before last frost

 Plant Outdoors: 8-10” Apart